 Growing up in Riverside, California—about an hour east of Los Angeles—Ellis was always far more into sports and streetwear than drama.
-In high school, inspired by his love of the "Jesus is My Homeboy" T-shirts, he worked on his own designs and brought them to local screen printers, launching a clothing line called Xtra Credit.
-That lead to a college major in Fine Arts Individualised Studies, where he created his own curriculum and explored the intersection of fashion and fine art.
+In high school, inspired by his love of the "Jesus Is My Homeboy" T-shirts, he worked on his own designs and brought them to local screen printers, launching a clothing line called Xtra Credit.
+That led to a college major in fine arts individualized studies, where he created his own curriculum and explored the intersection of fashion and fine art.

 His first clear connections to Snoop Dogg were starring at the raunchy cover illustration of Doggstyle as a kid, and once seeing the Pomona Steelers (a team in the Snoop Youth Football League) bus pull into a gas station.

 "To me, it felt like the New England Patriots pulling up," Ellis told me, as we sat in his soon-to-be-vacated college apartment, a day before his first Hollywood premiere.
 "They had all this fresh gear, and I just wanted to play for them so bad.
 You'd hear how Snoop's really out there on the field coaching the team.
 He's a guy who likes to give back, and I think that's a big secret to how he got to where he's at now."